Whistler has a Hollywood bigwig in its corner and this could very well spell success for its film festival.

 "I think in a line, my goal is that Whistler is discovered," Gaydos says.

 He "discovered" Whistler at the 2010 festival, during the screening for Road to Nowhere, which he wrote and produced.
 He was impressed with infrastructure and potential of the festival, never mind the layout of the town.
-Couple all that with a two-hour flight from Los Angeles, in the same time zone, and he thought the festival could very well become a popular December destination for Hollywood's elite.
+Couple all that with a two-hour flight from Los Angeles, a location in the same time zone, and he thought the festival could very well become a popular December destination for Hollywood's elite.

 "I just don't think that perception is as clear to people in the industry as it is to me," he says.